anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 - After clicking on connect, you will be prompted to select your flash memory.
 Select any of the two.
 <img src="/doc/SXJ02ZM/img/windows_flasher_2.png" width="300">

+### Making backup
+Attention: it's highly recommended NOT TO IGNORE THIS STEP, because this is the only way you can revert your camera's firmware back to stock!

+- Click on "Read".

+- When reading is completed, click on "Verify" to verify that reading result matches content on flash.

+- Click on "Save" and save your backup.

+### Flashing
 - Click on erase at the top icons and wait for the process to finish.
 <img src="/doc/SXJ02ZM/img/windows_flasher_3.png" width="300">